beingcharlie/beingcharlie/README.md

-- 👋 Hi, I’m @beingcharlie
+- 👋 Hi, I’m @beingcharlie A.K.A.
+Suresh Kr.
+Mahato
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning programming languages
+- 🌱 I’m currently learning programming languages and mobile app development.
-- 💞️ I’m looking to collaborate on Camps, Workshop etc
+- 💞️ I’m looking to collaborate on Camps, Workshop etc.
-- 📫 How to reach me in Facebook.
+- 📫 How to reach me in Facebook _ सुरेश महतो

 <!---
 beingcharlie/beingcharlie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.